mattrufolo/NumericalLumiInversion/README.md

 σ<sub>z1</sub>,σ<sub>z2</sub>| 9 cm

-Anyway the user can be changed it.
+Anyway the user can change it.

 ### Parallel computation

-Some results in a subfolder of the examples have been done with the help of a tree maker, in order to simulate more choices of the beam transverse emittances.
+In the subfolder "examples/trees" there are some tree structure, in order to simulate in parallel a big statistic of beam transverse emittances.

-Running in "inv_gauss_tree_maker"
+Running in "inv_gauss_tree_maker/"

 ```bash
 python 003_post_process
 ```

-It is possible to obtain different plots in the subfolder trees of examples/.
-In particular for each case analyzed, it has been represented:
+It is possible to obtain different plots in the subfolder "examples/trees/plot".
+In particular for each subfolder analyzed, there is:

-- in one_eps subfolder: the different iterations of the LS before reaching the its final guess
+- in "one_eps" subfolder: the different iterations of the LS before reaching its final estimation
-- the plots of the different choices of the emittances and all their guesses
+- the plots of the different random choices of the emittances and all their estimations
 - the histogram of the relative error for each component of the estimation.

 ## Last example

-Unfortunately for a memory reason, I could not represent the most interesting and final result of the case with all the different emittances between axes and beams, even considering the luminosity measurement error.
-If the user is interested in doing that he can use ~20 CPUs to see the result.
-He has to run in the inv_gauss_tree_maker subfolder
+For a memory reason, I could not represent the most interesting and final result, i.e. the case where($\epsilon_{x1}\neq\epsilon_{x2}\neq\epsilon_{y1}\neq\epsilon_{y2} $), even considering the luminosity measurement error.

+If the user is interested in computing this case, he can use ~20 CPUs to see the result.
+He has to run in the folder "inv_gauss_tree_maker"

 ```bash
 python 001_make_folders.py
 python 002_cronjob.py
 ```
-Once the tree_maker.log in the root is 'completed'.
+Once the tree_maker.log in the root of "tree_errxy12_betascan", is 'completed'.
 You can run

 ```bash
 python 002_cronjob.py